The Bankrate promise

 Operating income takes revenue and subtracts the cost of sales and all operating expenses, such as employee and marketing costs.
 Calculating an operating margin can help you compare with other businesses without having to make adjustments for differences in debt financing or tax rates.

-These ratios and others will aid your understanding of a business, but they should always be looked at in totality rather than focusing on just one or two ratios.
+These financial ratios and others will aid your understanding of a business, but they should always be looked at in totality rather than focusing on just one or two ratios.
 Financial analysis using ratios is just one step in the process of investing in a company’s stock.
 Be sure to also research management and read what they’re saying about a business.
-Sometimes the things that can’t be easily measured matter most for the future of a business.
+Sometimes the things that can’t be easily measured by financial ratios matter most for the future of a business.